Thread Specific System.out

 each thread would execute was already written and writing its output to

-.
+System.out.
 Our management did not want us to take the time

 to rewite the existing code, so we wrote a class named

-that extends
+ThreadPrintStream that extends

-and maintains a separate
+java.io.PrintStream and maintains a separate

-for each thread using ThreadLocal
+PrintStream for each thread using ThreadLocal.

-Then we used an object of ThreadPrintStream
+Then we used an object of ThreadPrintStream to replace the

-normal System.out
+normal System.out.

 Below you will find three classes: